BicentennialSoftware/parascope-xr-site/README.md

 ## Privacy Policy

-Visual Spectrum does not collect, store, transmit, or share any personal data.
+Parascope XR does not collect, store, transmit, or share any personal data.

 - **Camera**: processed in real time on-device; no frames are saved or transmitted unless you explicitly take a photo or start a video recording using the in-app capture feature.
 - **Microphone**: audio samples are processed in real time on-device for visualization only; no audio is recorded or transmitted.